gi-ev/LNI/README.md

 In case you want to use [biblatex](https://www.ctan.org/pkg/biblatex) together with [Biber](https://www.ctan.org/pkg/biber) (strongly recommended), read on in the documentation.
-There is a specialized package [`biblatex-lni`](https://github.com/gi-ev/biblatex-lni), which can easily be included to get correctly formed bibliographies.
+There is a specialized package [`biblatex-lni`](https://ctan.org/pkg/biblatex-lni), which can easily be included to get correctly formed bibliographies.
+The easiest way is to add `biblatex` as class option.
+See documentation for details.

 You should use `pdflatex` as `xelatex` and `lualatex` lack some features of the class file.